How to Set a Table for the Holidays or Any Occasion

 How Proper Table Setting Got Started

 Imagine Mrs. Cave Lady as she planned dinner for her mother-in-law and father-in-law.
 Not a pretty picture.
 Just as you do, she needs to have the proper table setting to make an impression.
-But this is her first dinner party and she wrings her hands in agitation.
+But this is her first dinner party, and she wrings her hands in agitation.
 Unfortunately, she can't begin to remember how to execute the proper table setting.
 Oh, wait!
-That hasn't been invented, yet.
-No worries for Mrs. Cave Lady about the place setting for silverware, or dinner place settings!
+That hasn't been invented yet.
+No worries for Mrs. Cave Lady about the place setting for silverware or dinner plates!